mandersogit/brynhild-harness/docs/plugin-development-guide.md

 ## Example Plugins

 See `examples/plugins/` for complete working examples:
-- `calculator/` - Simple calculation tool
-- `api-client/` - HTTP API client with auth
+- `calculator/` - Safe math expression evaluator with comprehensive tests

 ## See Also